khalidzahra/function-plotter/README.md

 This project only has Qt as a dependency
 ## Libraries
 This project uses the QCustomPlot library for plotting graphs using the calculated data
+## Documentation
+All methods are documented in their respective header files
 ## Screenshots
 ### General Layout
 ![Gui Layout](img/gui-layout.png)